top of page

 Journey to mentoring

 Our Mentoring Coordinators will walk you through the step-by-step process of becoming a mentor, from attending an info session to being matched with a tamariki.
-This is your chance to ask questions and get clarity on what’s involved.
+This is your chance to ask questions and clarify what’s involved.

 4. Be Inspired by Mentor Stories